thomascastleman/borrow-newt/README.md

   - Discuss how we model only a subset of the kinds of operations you can do in Rust
   - Limitations around efficiency and number of statements

+To limit the scope of the project, we chose to only model a small subset of Rust.
+The types of statements represented in our model are variable declarations, assignment (to a new value or to another variable's value), and explicit scopes created by braces.

 ## Goals

 - Did your goals change at all from your proposal?
 Did you realize anything you planned was unrealistic, or that anything you thought was unrealistic was doable?